hapax/hapax.github.io/assets/form.md

 So a particle obeys the symmetries associated with empty space, and cannot be split into parts with this symmetry.

-I call this a diamond because although it is hard and indivisible in the sense of representation theory, it is clearly a multifacted, highly organised object.
+Although it is indivisible in the sense of representation theory, this is a highly organised and multifaceted object.
+When philosophers of science eagerly assent to believe in whatever the particle physicists tell them, particularly when it can be tested with unparalleled precision at a facility like the LHC, I don't think they realise what they signed up for.

 #### References and acknowledgments